linux-surface/kernel/Documentation/driver-api/surface_aggregator/client.rst

 but should also be valid for as long as the client device exists.
-Note, however, that access outside of the bound client driver must ensure that the controller device is not suspended while making any requests or (un)registering event notifiers (and thus should generally be avoided).
+Note, however, that access outside of the bound client driver must ensure that the controller device is not suspended while making any requests or (un-)registering event notifiers (and thus should generally be avoided).
 This is guaranteed when the controller is accessed from inside the bound client driver.